X-Lemon-X/Pilot_6_axis/README.md

 ## Simple Kick Ass Remote Controler
 - Works over Wi-Fi ( sends constant length ASCI data frame)
 - With up to 6 networks saved (with priority from  1 to 6)
-- All settings of the rc can be changed on a website
+- All settings of the Rc can be changed on a website
 - Controled inertia of the joysticks and signal values of the joystick coordinates
 - Veriable signal refresh rate up to 200Hz
 - Auto zero positioning (no more robots moving in slow speed without touching the pilot)